oaltawil/LAPS/README.md

   2.3.Run the PowerShell script "Configure-ADDomain.ps1" to perform the following:

-    2.3.1.Extend the Active Directory schema
+    a.
+Extend the Active Directory schema

-    2.3.2.Grant Computers the ability to store the local Administrator password in Active Directory 2.3.3.Grant Users and Groups the ability to view and reset the local Administrator passwords stored in Active Directory 2.3.4.Copy the LAPS Administrative Template files to the Group Policy Central store (if configured for the domain).
+    b.
+Grant Computers the ability to store the local Administrator password in Active Directory

+    c.
+Grant Users and Groups the ability to view and reset the local Administrator passwords stored in Active Directory

+    d.
+Copy the LAPS Administrative Template files to the Group Policy Central store (if configured for the domain).

   Type the following command to obtain more information about running the script:

 #### Get-Help .\Configure-ADDomain.ps1 -Full</p>